nikolaveselinov/nikolaveselinov.github.io/content/post/union-closed-conjecture-note/index.md

 A famly of sets is said to be _union-closed_ if the union of any two sets from the family belongs to it.

 {{< conjecture "Frankl, 1979" >}}
+For every union-closed family containing a non-empty set there exists an element that belongs to at least half of the sets in the family.
 {{< /conjecture >}}

 {{< youtube veMx-r1iQpY >}}